jefftc92/Last-Minute-Vegas-Deals/README.md

-# Last Minute Vegas Deals
+# TravelHen.com - Last Minute Vegas Deals

-A comprehensive travel platform combining last-minute Las Vegas hotel deals with an interactive hotel recommendation quiz.
+**Official TravelHen.com Project** - A comprehensive travel platform combining last-minute Las Vegas hotel deals with an interactive hotel recommendation quiz.

+## 🌟 About TravelHen.com

+This is the official **TravelHen.com** project for Las Vegas last-minute hotel deals.
+TravelHen.com is your trusted source for finding the best last-minute travel deals and personalized hotel recommendations.

 ## 🌟 Features